 Tying The BJJ Knot

 When training BJJ, your belt is going to get loose.
 It’s one of the few things that are certain to happen during every class.
 That, however, is not a reason to skip tying your belt properly.
 It is one of the things that you have to learn during your first weeks of training.
-A properly tied belt is a sign of respect which is very important in Jiu Jitsu.
+A properly tied belt is a sign of respect which is very important in Jiu-Jitsu.
 It is also a sign of personal preference.
-There are different methods of tying Jiu Jitsu belts that different people like for different occasions.
+There are different methods of tying Jiu-Jitsu belts that different people like for different occasions.

-For example, the regular way to tie a BJJ belt is not different from the traditional Japanese styles.
+For example, the regular way to tie a BJJ belt is not different from the traditional Japanese style.
 This is a mark of tradition and honors the original spirit of BJJ.
 More modern versions include options that prevent the belt from coming loose during rolling or in competition.
 This is particularly good for tournaments because a loose belt can be a liability.
 There are also some hybrid styles as well as the Helio Gracie style.
 Check out the video below and choose the style that best fits you.
 Just don’t be that guy/girl that does freestyle knots that look completely out of place on the mats.

 And PLEASE, do wash your belt regularly!!!
 It’s a question of hygiene, not just misplaced superstition.